-Probability of Presence (■)
+Probability of Presence (

 Each green bar represents the bird's relative probability of presence in the 10km grid cell(s) your project overlaps during a particular week of the year.
-(A year is represented as 12 4-week months.)
+(A year is represented as 12 4week months.)
 A taller bar indicates a higher probability of species presence.
-The survey effort (see below) can be used to establish a level of confidence in the presence score if the corresponding survey effort is also high.
+The survey effort (see below) can be used to establish a level of confidence in the presence score.
+One can have higher confidence in the presence score if the corresponding survey effort is also high.